gabyballester/next-news-ap-nextjs14-typescript-sqlite/README.md

 ## Descripcion

-News App is an educational project to demonstrate knowledge of Next.js.
-It shows up news from internet.
+News App is a Tech Assessment Project to demonstrate knowledge of Next.js.
+It shows up news from a dummy-news.ts file.

 ## Getting Started